Maritime and Remote Connectivity

 Connectivity at Sea Is a Different Problem

-Ships, offshore platforms and remote field sites share one fundamental problem: they sit beyond the reach of fixed-line infrastructure.
+Maritime connectivity used to mean choosing between expensive and unreliable.
+Ships, offshore platforms and remote field sites all sit beyond the reach of fixed-line infrastructure.
 Every byte of data has to travel over satellite, cellular or both.
-That makes bandwidth expensive, latency high and reliability unpredictable.
+Bandwidth is expensive, latency is high, and reliability is unpredictable.

-At the same time, the demands on that connectivity keep growing.
+Meanwhile, demands keep growing.
 Bridge systems need constant access to weather routing and chart updates.
 Engine monitoring platforms stream telemetry data to shore-based operations centres.
 Crew expect video calls, messaging and streaming during their time off.
-And fleet managers need visibility across dozens or hundreds of assets scattered across oceans and continents.
+Fleet managers need visibility across dozens or hundreds of assets scattered across oceans and continents.

 Common Connectivity Challenges